nextcloud/collectives/docs/content/usage/_index.md

 Members can be managed in the [Circle App](https://apps.nextcloud.com/apps/circles)

+If your nextcloud instance is configured to allow groups in circles you can even add entire groups to your collectives.

 ## 🌱 Bring life to your collective

-Create pages and share the knowledge that really matters
+Create pages and share the knowledge that really matters.

+Click the "Create a Page" button in the upper left and a new page will appear.

+You can type in a title right away or add some content first and settle on a title later.

-## 🛋️ Edit this landing page to feel like home
+## 🛋️ Edit the landing page to feel like home

+When you create a new collective it will start with some initial content.
-Push the pencil button to get started ↗️
+Push the pencil button on the top left of the start page ↗️ to adjust it to your collectives needs.

 ## Also good to know